-Trauma-Informed Care (TIC) has been identified as a best practice for effective work with victims of domestic violence and their children, and is a special project focus area for CCADV.
+Trauma-Informed Care (TIC), identified as a best practice for effective work with victims of domestic violence and their children, is a special project focus area for CCADV.
 As a statewide coalition, CCADV is uniquely situated to provide trainings and technical assistance to help ensure that trauma-informed interventions are at the core of working with victims and their children.

-- The first national TIC conference was held in the mid-90’s.
+- The first national Trauma Informed Care conference was held in the mid-90’s.

 - The Substance Abuse and Mental Health Services Administration (SAMSHA) began publishing protocols related to trauma and substance abuse treatment in 2000